frenchtoast747/angular-url-manager/README.md

 Using the `urlManager.reverse()` method in controllers
 ------------------------------------------------------
 Sometimes you may want to create a URL within the controller itself.
-This is simple.
 All that is needed to be done is to inject the `urlManager` into your controller and then call its `reverse` method:

 ```javascript
 app.controller('BookListCtrl', function(urlManager, resourceManager, $location){